 Although fall may be one of the most beautiful seasons, it can be a pain—literally.
 Common colds, allergies, sore throats, congestion, and headaches seem to spread viciously this time of year.
 Headaches are the worst for me and I am prone to migraines.
-Thankfully, I have developed a few natural remedies to get rid of headaches or lessen the pain.
-I don’t like taking medicine and they don’t always work for me, so here are 10 ways to fight headaches without medicine that I practice!
+I don’t like taking medicine and they don’t always work for me, so thankfully, I have found a few natural remedies.
+Here are the methods I use to to get rid of headaches naturally or at least lessen the pain.
+I hope you find these 10 ways to fight headaches without medicine as useful as I do.

 If you are really struggling to get rid of your pain, try rubbing your temples.
-And if someone else is around, have him or her massage your back, neck, shoulder or head.
-Focus on your pressure points!
-Massages are great for temporary relief.
-Don’t expect your headache to disappear immediately.
+And if someone else is around, have him or her massage your back, neck, shoulders or head.
+Focus on the pressure points.
+Massages are great for temporary relief but don’t expect your headache to disappear immediately.

 3. Take a Nap

 Often, I develop a headache when I haven’t gotten enough sleep.
+Don’t underestimate the importance of sleep.
 Your body has to rest!
 Lack of sleep is one of the most common causes of headaches and it is so simple to fix.
 Find about 30 minutes to spare in your schedule and nap!

 4. Relaxation Exercises